hapax/hapax.github.io/_posts/2020-07-08-emergent-time.md

 date:  2020-07-08
 ---

 **July 8, 2020.** *Why can we remember the past but not the future?
+  And why do objects persist?
 I discuss how folk metaphysics draws attention to genuine puzzles about the nature of time, and outline some desiderata for a satisfactory physical explanation.*